ScrapeGraphAI/Scrapegraph-ai/docs/source/introduction/overview.rst

 Overview
 ========

-ScrapeGraphAI is a open-source web scraping python library designed to usher in a new era of scraping tools.
+ScrapeGraphAI is an **open-source** Python library designed to revolutionize **scraping** tools.
-In today's rapidly evolving and data-intensive digital landscape, this library stands out by integrating LLM and direct graph logic to automate the creation of scraping pipelines for websites and various local documents, including XML, HTML, JSON, and more.
+In today's data-intensive digital landscape, this library stands out by integrating **Large Language Models** (LLMs) and modular **graph-based** pipelines to automate the scraping of data from various sources (e.g., websites, local files etc.).

-Simply specify the information you need to extract, and ScrapeGraphAI handles the rest, providing a more flexible and low-maintenance solution compared to traditional scraping tools.
+Simply specify the information you need to extract, and ScrapeGraphAI handles the rest, providing a more **flexible** and **low-maintenance** solution compared to traditional scraping tools.

 Why ScrapegraphAI?
 ==================